domaindetails.com

 Unstoppable Domains

-Beyond $5.99 Fridays, they've run other specials like $1 .xyz Wednesdays.
-Follow their X (Twitter) account for announcements—they regularly ask the community what extensions to discount next.
+They frequently run specials on various extensions and actively engage with their community.
+Follow their X (Twitter) account for announcements—they regularly ask the community what extensions to discount next and iterate quickly on pricing.

 Important Notes